brandonberger/Poker/README.md

-basically the entire game of texas holdem coded in a single javascript file. why is it one file? i couldn't tell you
+basically the entire game of texas holdem coded in a single javascript file. why did i put it all in one file? i guess the pandemic made us do funny things